jakehemmerle/uc-zk-voting/assignments/test_plan.md

 - T1.2 Ensure that the voting operator properly handles a change key request
 - T1.3 As a signed up user we will call the change keys function and ensure that we are given a new set of keys unique from the ones we already have.
 Then we will check that the operator has updated the state tree and the message tree with these changes.
-- T1.4 Inputs: Nothing
+- T1.4 Inputs: new keys
-- T1.5 Output: New keys
+- T1.5 Output: operator sees keychange
 - T1.6 Normal
 - T1.7 Whitebox
 - T1.8 Functional